 I can’t believe I’m writing this post.
 Until very recently this would have been a short blog post – and the thought never crossed my mind a blog post would be needed.
-But here we are in 2016, and there are all of the sudden almost more Salesforce mascots than one can keep track of – there are even recently released Salesforce Mascot stickers for iMessage (search “Salesforce stickers” in the iOS App Store).
+But all of the sudden almost more Salesforce mascots than one can keep track of – there are even recently released Salesforce Mascot stickers for iMessage (search “Salesforce stickers” in the iOS App Store).
 Suddenly, such a blog post has become necessary.
-Below you will find a list of all the Salesforce mascot that you can expect to see this year at Dreamforce 2016.
+Below you will find a list of all the Salesforce mascot that you can expect to see this year at Dreamforce.

 In 2010, SaaSy was joined by a new friend, Chatty, with the launch of Salesforce Chatter.
-I’m sure you will see them exploring the streets of Dreamforce 2106 together.
+I’m sure you will see them exploring the streets of Dreamforce.